HEP-FCC/FCCAnalyses/README.md

 ### Access

-To have access to the FCC pre-generated samples, one needs to be subscribed to one of the following e-groups (with owner approval) `fcc-eos-read-xx` with `xx = ee,hh,eh`.
+To have read access to the FCC pre-generated samples, one needs to be subscribed to the following e-group (with owner approval): `fcc-eos-access`.

 ### Winter 2023 and Spring 2021 Pre-generated Samples